-In appropriate circumstances, prior to the police being called every incident will be discussed and agreed with the Willow House Manager, Deputy Manager, Director of Care services and/or the Responsible Individual.
-Any decision to press charges against a young person for an offence or assault should be discussed with a senior manager, their parent or social worker and whenever possible the child/young person themselves.
+In appropriate circumstances, prior to the police being called every incident will be discussed and agreed with the Larch House Manager and Responsible Individual.
+Any decision to press charges against a young person for an offence or assault should be discussed with a Senior Manager, their parent or Social Worker and whenever possible the child/young person themselves.
 If possible, any action should be planned and take note of the child/young person's individual placement, current circumstances, and any therapeutic advice.